Lw-Cui/Non-overlapping-Path-in-Jellyfish/README.md

 Jellyfish network with 50 switches
 (8 ports connecting peer switches and 1 for host).
 Links between switches are 10 Mbps.

 The result is subject to lots of factors and may differ in another machine and/or randomness.

-See next section to reproduce all of them!
+See next section to reproduce yourself!

 | Routing Algorithm | 10 Servers / 10 Clients | 15 Servers / 15 Clients | 20 Servers / 20 Clients | 25 Servers / 25 Clients |
 | ----------------- | ----------------------- | ----------------------- | :---------------------: | :---------------------: |